 – There’s a sea of hydrating serums and toners out there.
 Try to look for ingredients with hyaluronic acid, niacinamide, panthenol, natural moisturizing factors, propolis, and ceramides.

-Toners with a more emulsion/lotion type of texture with ingredients mentioned above can be used instead of or addition to a serum.
+Toners with a more emulsion/lotion type of texture with ingredients mentioned above can be used instead of or in addition to a serum.

 - Face Oil Options: Squalane, The Ordinary B Oil, ByBi CBD Oil.